Neglecting our Elders: The State of Registered Persons in Nursing Homes

 WES BLEDSOE AND “A PERFECT CAUSE” (OF PREDATOR PANIC)

-As with the majority of legislation directed at individuals forced to register as sex offenders, legislation regulating registered citizens are inspired by a single rare, high-profile but tragic case.
+As with the majority of legislation directed at individuals forced to register as sex offenders, legislation regulating Registered Persons are inspired by a single rare, high-profile but tragic case.
 There is an assumption that individuals convicted of sex crimes pose a high risk of re-offense, yet studies have consistently shown re-offense rates are far lower than what was reported in the media.
 Furthermore, studies of showing that the chances of recidivism decreased by age.
 Canadian researchers Harris and Hanson found recidivism rates of individuals aged 50 and over is about half the rate of individuals aged less than 50 years old.

 Much of the publicity over registered persons in nursing homes originates from an Oklahoma-based nursing home advocacy group called “A Perfect Cause,” which claims as its mission statement “preventing needless deaths while protecting the rights of citizens against corporate greed and negligence.”
 A Perfect Cause advocates for background checks on residents and public notification when a sex offender is admitted to a facility.
 There is nothing inherently wrong with the noble goals and mission of this organization.
 However, A Perfect Cause has offered the public an imperfect study, and has publicly overstated the facts in their own studies.